FlipWebApps/GameFramework/Readme.txt

 CREDIT

 ConditionalHideAttribute & PropertyDrawer - by Brecht Lecluyse (www.brechtos.com)
+EditorList - courtesy of catlikecoding.com

 - - - - - - - - - -

 CHANGE LOG

+v2.0

+IMPORTANT NOTE: This version includes some unavoidable breaking changes to allow for supporting new features.
+You might need to reconfigure some items or perform minor code changes.
+In particular the number of automatically created levels on GameManager will need re-entering.
+See below for further details.

+	Game Framework Core - Improvements

+	- Debugging: Added DrawGizmoRect() method to MyDebug.cs
+	- Debugging: Options for handling worlds in Cheat Functions window.
+	- Display: GradientBackground lets you specify the top and bottom y position for finer control.
+	- EditorExtras: Added HelpBox Decorator drawer
+	- EditorExtras: Added custom EditorList - courtesy of catlikecoding.com
+	- GameObjects: Added documentation and Random(), IsWithinRange() and Overlap() functions to MinMax.cs
+	- GameObjects: Custom MinMax property drawer
+	- GameStructure: GameOver method added to LevelManager
+	- GameStructure: Added character and world button prefabs
+	- GameStructure: Refactor of Game Structure Code.:
+		- Simplified access to extended json configuration data from automatic setup mode without needing to create subclasses.
+		- Better support for world and character menus and management.
+		- Removed need for Level and World GameItemManagers.
+		- Updated constructor and instantiating of GameItems.
+		- Unlock world buttons.
+		- World button sets correct levels if in auto setup mode
+		- Localisation for world and character unlock and purchase
+	- GameStructure: Reworked Auto Level setup:
+		- Option for auto setup of worlds and characters.
+		- Custom inspector.
+		- Tooltips
+	- GameStructure: Added Show(Character/Level/World) info component with optional localisation
+	- GameStructure: Player lives support:
+		- Set default on GameManager
+		- Lives per player
+		- Buttons in Cheat Functions window
+		- Components to reset lives
+		- Component to display life icons based upon lives.
+	- GameStructure: GameItem - CustomInitialisation virtual method to allow an easy way for sub classes to do initialisation.
+	- GameStructure: Level star targets with automatic setting from json configuration.

+	Game Framework Core - Fixes

+	- changed ".tag ==" to ".CompareTag()" for performance in all instances
+	- Weighting: Moved weighting framework to top level as it isn't tied to gamestructure.

+	Game Framework Extras (Pro Bundle) - Improvements

+	- GameStructure: Added Character and World Buttons to all themes.
+	- Scrolling: ParallaxLayer and Parallax Items updated to use the new bundles Pro Pooling asset (see below)
+	- Scrolling: Support for weighting and child instance specific spacing

+	Game Framework Extras (Pro Bundle) - Fixes

+	- General cleanup and code refactor.

+	Game Framework Tutorials (Pro Bundle) - Improvements

+	- Full 2D Infinite Runner Framework: Various updates and improvements.
+	- Getting Started Tutorials: Various updates and improvements.
+	- Getting Started Tutorials: Added new 'Getting Started Part 6 - Worlds' tutorial.

+	Game Framework Tutorials (Pro Bundle) - Fixes

+	- All demos and tutorials updated for latest framework changes
+	- General cleanup and minor fixes.

+	BeautifulTransitions (Pro Bundle): Updated to v2.0 that includes:

+	- All previous transition curves are now built in, removing the dependency on iTween and giving improved performance.
+	- Updated inspector gui with visual curves.
+	- Code refactor improvements (if you experience any build errors with your own derived classes that you don't know how to fix then let us know)
+	- Various fixes (see seperate 'Readme - Beautiful Transitions.txt' for full details)

+	Pro Pooling (Pro Bundle): The Pro Bundle now includes Pro Pooling v1.0

+	- Now included in the pro bundle.

 v1.3
 	Game Framework Core - Improvements